osocra/boms/2022/01/12/15/label.md

 - Soy

 ## Blurb
+> Floriography: Grace, gentleness, joy, and happiness

 > ***Floriography*** "Language of flowers".
 > Victorian era was a period of extreme social inequality.
 Floriography allowed people to convey complex, secret feelings that would otherwise be impolite to say aloud in such a conservative time.
-> Grace, gentleness, joy and happiness

 ## Ingredients
 > Cacao, Coconut, Cardamom, Rose